wisemapping/wisemapping-open-source/README.md

 The following products must be installed:

-    * Java 11 or higher
+    * OpenJDK 11 or higher
     * Maven 3.x or higher ([http://maven.apache.org/])

 ### Compiling